ekamperi/ekamperi.github.io/_posts/2021-01-29-why-is-normal-distribution-so-ubiquitous.md

 h(X) = -\int_{-\infty}^{\infty} p_X(x) \log p_X(x) \mathrm{d}x
 $$

 Alright, but what normal distribution has anything to do with these?
-It turns out that normal distribution is the distribution that maximizes information entropy under the constraint of fixed mean $$\m$$ and standard deviation $$s^2$$ of a random variable $$XX$$.
+It turns out that normal distribution is the distribution that maximizes information entropy under the constraint of fixed mean $$\m$$ and standard deviation $$s^2$$ of a random variable $$X$$.